 - Caching strategies: Cache-Aside, Read-Through, Write-Through, Write-Back - provides the system-level background for cache invalidation, freshness, and the cost of misses.

-- Frontend data layer: REST, GraphQL, BFF, and orchestration - explains which contracts and transport boundaries shape client-cache behavior.
+- Frontend Data Layer: REST, GraphQL, BFF, and Orchestration - explains which contracts and transport boundaries shape client-cache behavior.

 - WebSocket protocol - matters for push-driven state changes, realtime merge policy, and presence updates.